DWI In Texas (Driving While Intoxicated)

 You’ve heard of the possible consequences of DWI charges.
 Laws change and you’re not exactly sure how your particular situation fits into the scenarios you’ve heard about.

 Understand that consequences are very serious when you’ve been convicted of a DWI in Texas.
-If your blood alcohol level when you were pulled over wasn’t within legal limits, many things will be at stake.
+If your blood alcohol level when you were pulled over wasn’t within legal limits, many things will be at risk.

 Your freedom is at stake in many forms.
 You may face jail time, your driver’s license could be suspended, limiting how you get to work and navigate your social life.
 You may have very large fines.
 Insurance rates will go up and you may not be able to rent a car if you need to.

-Texas DWI Offenses
+Texas DWI Offenses & Penalties

 First offense: A fine not to exceed $2,000 and/or the possibility of serving jail time from three days to 180 days, and a driver’s license suspension of 90 to 365 days.
 (Class B Misdemeanor)